Herbert Graham Cannon

-Herbert Graham Cannon FRS FRSE FLS FRMS (1897–1963) was a leading English zoologist and keen supporter of Lamarckism.
+Herbert Graham Cannon FRS FRSE FLS FRMS (14 April 1897 – 6 January 1963) was a leading English zoologist and keen supporter of Lamarckism.

 Life

-He was born in Wimbledon, London on 14 April 1897 to David William Cannon, a compositor with Eyre & Spottiswoode, the third of four children.
+He was born in Wimbledon, London, on 14 April 1897 to David William Cannon, a compositor with Eyre & Spottiswoode, the third of four children.
 The family moved to Brixton when he was young.
-He won a scholarship and attended Wilson’s Grammar School in Camberwell.

-He won a place at Cambridge University studying Zoology, graduating in 1918.
+He won a scholarship and attended Wilson’s Grammar School in Camberwell, later winning a further scholarship to study zoology at Christ's College, Cambridge.
+He graduated with a BA from the University of Cambridge in 1918.

-From 1920 to 1926 he lectured at University College, London.
+From 1920 to 1926 he lectured at University College London.
 In 1926 he received a professorship from Sheffield University.
-The bulk of his academic career however was spent as Beyer Professor of Zoology at Manchester University, 1931 to 1963.
+The bulk of his academic career, however, was spent as Beyer Professor of Zoology at Manchester University, 1931 to 1963.

-In 1927 he was elected a Fellow of the Royal Society of Edinburgh his proposers including James Hartley Ashworth.
+In 1927 he was elected a Fellow of the Royal Society of Edinburgh, his proposers including James Hartley Ashworth.
 In 1935 he became a Fellow of the Royal Society of London.

+Cannon's Lamarckian views were heavily criticized by biologist Theodosius Dobzhansky.
 Regarding his research, science historian Peter J. Bowler has written:

 Cannon did extensive work on the functional morphology of arthropod feeding mechanisms in the 1920s, although his work was typical of the period in which phylogenetic considerations had dropped into the background even where the morphological tradition was continued.
 He did stress the role of habit in determining feeding structures, although his explicit support for Lamarckism came out only much later in his career.

 His student was the entomologist Sidnie Manton.

-Cannon's Lamarckian views were heavily criticized by biologist Theodosius Dobzhansky.
+Marriage and death

+Cannon was married to Annie Helen Fyfe.
 He died in hospital in London on 6 January 1963.